it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 How mature are the provider's processes related to software assurance?

-This uses the average score of all SAMM principles with 3 ranges set specifically for each product.
+This uses the average score of all SAMM principles with 3 ranges.
+The scores ranges below are just placeholders until more accurate score ranges can be determined.

+- Immature: < 1.0
+- Good Maturity: 1.0-2.0
+- Excellent Maturity: 2.0 -3.0

 #### 3rd Party Component Maturity

 How mature is the technology provider process for vetting 3rd party components?

-This uses the SAMM streams of Supplier Security and Software Dependencies with 3 ranges set specifically for each product.
+This uses the SAMM streams of Supplier Security and Software Dependencies with 3 ranges.The scores ranges below are just placeholders until more accurate score ranges can be determined.

+- Immature: < 1.0
+- Good Maturity: 1.0-2.0
+- Excellent Maturity: 2.0 -3.0

 #### Internal Development and Deployment Maturity

 How mature are the technology providers processes for internal development and deployment?

-This uses the SAMM streams of Security Requirements, Build Process, Software Dependencies, Deployment Process, and Secret Management with 3 ranges set specifically for each product.
+This uses the SAMM streams of Security Requirements, Build Process, Software Dependencies, Deployment Process, and Secret Management with 3 ranges.The scores ranges below are just placeholders until more accurate score ranges can be determined.

+- Immature: < 1.0
+- Good Maturity: 1.0-2.0
+- Excellent Maturity: 2.0 -3.0

 #### Environment Management Maturity

 How mature are the technology provider's processes for environment management (i.e. configuration hardening, patching, and updating)?

-This uses the SAMM Environment Management score with 3 ranges set specifically for each product.
+This uses the SAMM Environment Management score with 3 ranges.
+The scores ranges below are just placeholders until more accurate score ranges can be determined.

+- Immature: < 1.0
+- Good Maturity: 1.0-2.0
+- Excellent Maturity: 2.0 -3.0

 #### Software Development Artifacts
 The following test conditions look at whether reliable artifacts are available.